-VAT Directive Article 36 is not transposed word-for-word in the Cyprus legislation.
-The only reference to Article 36 is Article 12E(2) of the VAT Law making reference to an intra-Community supply of goods with installation/assembly.
+VAT Directive Article 36 is transposed in the Cyprus legislation through Article 10(3) of the VAT Law.
+The place of supply of goods that includes installation or assembly is where that installation or assembly takes place.

-Cyprus applies an extension of the reverse charge to the supply of goods with installation, as long as the supplier is VAT registered in another EU Member State, and is neither established nor VAT registered in Cyprus, and the customer is a taxable person, registered for VAT in Cyprus.
+Cyprus applies an extension of the reverse charge to the supply of goods with installation, as long as the supplier is VAT registered in another EU Member State, and is neither established nor VAT registered in Cyprus, and the customer is a taxable person, registered for VAT in Cyprus (see Section 7.2).
 In such a case, the customer will apply the reverse charge mechanism.
 The invoice from the supplier should make reference to 'Reverse Charge' and the supplier should notify the Cyprus Tax Department in writing.